 - Voices suggested in patch settings are given as guides only.
 Due to the vast differences in keyboard instruments it is expected that candidates may need to use similar or equivalent sounds to those suggested.
-However, it should be noted that, as part of the technical criteria, candidates will be assessed on their ability to manipulate the sound of their instrument in performance (i.e. set or switch patches at indicated points, assign layers, use modulation effects etc.) as indicated in the score.
-Similarly, from level 2 (Grade 4 upwards), candidates will be assessed on stylistic awareness, which encompasses suitable sound selection on their chosen keyboard instrument. - Notated pitches in keys arrangements are indicative of the audible pitch of the assessed part, unless otherwise indicated or in instances where the timbre of a patch denotes alternative possibilities, for example in a synth timbre comprising multiple octaves. - Assignment of patches between left hand and right hand is given as a guide and can be interpreted freely, provided the manipulation of sound is followed as indicated on the score (see exclusion 1)
+However, it should be noted that, as part of the technical criteria, candidates will be assessed on their ability to manipulate the sound of their instrument in performance (i.e. set or switch patches at indicated points, assign layers, use modulation effects etc.) as indicated in the score. - Notated pitches in keys arrangements are indicative of the audible pitch of the assessed part, unless otherwise indicated or in instances where the timbre of a patch denotes alternative possibilities, for example in a synth timbre comprising multiple octaves. - Assignment of patches between left hand and right hand is given as a guide and can be interpreted freely, provided the manipulation of sound is followed as indicated on the score (see exclusion 1)